Corbyn-Rasque/Chain-Reaction/README.md

 In `react-frontend`, the variable `VITE_API_URL` will need to be placed in both `.env` and `.env.production`, pointing to the `localhost:8000` and the live website, respectively.

 ## UML Class Diagram & UI Protype
 These can be found in the Wiki pages.
+Link: https://github.com/Corbyn-Rasque/Chain-Reaction/wiki